 Bitcoin was created to stand as anti-establishment, anti-state way of transferring value.
 It is a decentralized, peer to peer virtual currency outside of the regulatory systems and current power structures.
 Kutiš (2014) states Crypto assets as the grand new hope of the technological utopians and cyber-libertarian pundits who, in the Internet Revolution of the mid-1990s, promised us the death of the established order and the birth of a new self-governing virtual realm with vastly increased human freedom and empowerment.
 As Casey & Vigna (2015) state that since its inception in 2009, Bitcoin has cemented a reputation as a currency of volatility, insecurity, and criminality.
 The author further writes that in the public discourse surrounding Bitcoin, there has been an emphasis on its speculative nature, the associated risks and its alleged use in illegal activities, including its role in money laundering and illicit commerce.
 I agree that these reasons have definitely hindered the widespread adoption of crypto assets and have added to the volatility of crypto assets.
 But many countries, including Iceland and Venezuela, have taken steps to invest in this concept by launching their versions of the cryptocurrencies, whereas other countries, like India and China, are taking a stance against this asset class.
-I believe that more research is needed to see how the political support/rejection impacts the volatility of the crypto assets. , In research, Böhme, Christin, Edelman, & Moore (2015) highlighted the fact about cryptocurrencies market concentration resulting in high volatility.
+I believe that more research is needed to see how the political support/rejection impacts the volatility of the crypto assets.
+As government regulations can play a very important role in involvement of a countries investors and pricing of cryptocurrency.
+For example, Venezuela which launched arrest of Bitcoin miners.
+This lack of freedom in financial sector forced for miners to go into hiding (Oreso, 2018).
+Many still feel negatively about cryptocurrencies as they for the first time allowed smooth transactions and emergence of illegal market places in the cyberspace like Silk Road, founded in 2011 and closed in 2013 by US authorities (Stroukal & Nedvědová, 2016).

+In research, Böhme, Christin, Edelman, & Moore (2015) highlighted the fact about cryptocurrencies market concentration resulting in high volatility.
 Bitcoin has an enormous market in China, which is home to 90 percent of the world’s Bitcoin trades and 70 percent of world mining production.
 Any market regulations or political upheaval in these core countries results in huge selloff trades lowering the price of the cryptocurrency.
 In 2015, the US and China were the market dominators for crypto assets, but the playing field has changed significantly since then.
 The authors at the time of writing the paper ignored that the fact that the growth in this asset class is exponential and that its awareness and eagerness to buy among consumers is spreading rapidly.
 Today, cryptocurrencies and are more spread with over 190 exchanges.
 The research did not study how the increased coverage of crypto exchanges has decreased the volatility caused by certain market upheavals.

 In more recent research, Yeoh (2017), wrote about regulatory challenges impacting blockchains, innovative distributed technologies, in the European Union (EU) and the USA.
 The blockchain is the underlying technology powering crypto assets.
 Yeoh (2017) stated that the future volatility of crypto assets is closely intertwined with the technological improvements related to scaling.
 The author addressed a key issue in the research but failed to address several other key issues regarding the regulations impacting energy consumption.
 The crypto asset generation and maintaining transactions ledger require enormous amounts of computing power, which requires large amounts of electricity consumption.
 Regulations impacting energy consumption in key crypto markets can lead to price volatility, but the widespread of crypto exchanges should minimize the impact.

 How can an investor decide when to buy/sell the crypto asset?